bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% si_step Indicate the origin of your coordinate system%}
-Place the Crazyflie with the Lighthouse deck on the ground of where you want the origin to be of your global coordinate system.
+Place the Crazyflie with the {% poplink lighthouse-deck %} on the ground of where you want the origin to be of your global coordinate system.
 Check out {% id_link cf2_coordinate_system %}.
 {% endsi_step %}

 {% si_step Connect to the Crazyflie with the Client%}